RushdaMansuri/Chess_in_Angular/README.md

 # Chess in Angular

-Welcome to **Chess in Angular**!
+Welcome to **Chess in Angular 18**!
 This project is a web-based chess game built using Angular, showcasing the classic game of chess with modern web technologies.

 ## Table of Contents